The Complexity of Relating Quantum Channels to Master Equations: An Algorithm

 One motivation for considering the case of fixed dimension is current experimental limitations.
 A snapshot of a quantum evolution is measured by performing full quantum process tomography.
 Tomography of a $d$--dimensional system requires measuring a total of $d^4-d^2$ different expectation values~\cite[\S 8.4.2]{Nielsen+Chuang}, and the expectation value of each observable must be estimated by averaging over many runs.
 The experimental overhead for all of this scales polynomially with the dimension of the system, but a polynomial scaling can still be prohibitive in practice!
 Current experiments can only perform full process tomography for systems up to a few qubits, before the time required becomes exorbitant.
 It is quite reasonable in this context to regard dimension as a fixed parameter.

 Since \csproblem{Markovian map} is equivalent to \csproblem{Markovian channel} by \cref{thm:Markov_map-channel_equivalence}, a \csproblem{Markovian map} instance can be solved by first efficiently reducing it to \csproblem{Markovian channel}, then solving the \csproblem{Markovian channel} instance.
 We now describe an algorithm which solves \csproblem{Markovian channel} in polynomial time for fixed dimension.
 (The present treatment presents a detailed and rigorous proof of the result already reported in Ref.~\cite{markovianity}.)
-For convenience, we will take the matrix norm in the definition of \csproblem{Markovian channel} to be the Frobenius norm $\matnormF{.}$.\footnote{It is straightforward to generalise these results to other norms.} It is not difficult to adapt this algorithm to the classical \csproblem{Embeddability} problem.
+It is not difficult to adapt this algorithm to the classical \csproblem{Embeddability} problem of \cref{sec:classical}.
+For convenience, we will take the matrix norm in the definition of \csproblem{Markovian channel} to be the Frobenius norm $\matnormF{.}$.\footnote{It is straightforward to generalise these results to other norms.}

-To prove correctness of \cref{alg:Markov}, first note that, from lines~\ref{line:delta} to~\ref{line:L_approx}, $\matnormF{\tL_0-L_0} \leq \tdelta/(12d\matnormF{\1-\omega}^3)$.
+To prove correctness of \cref{alg:Markov}, first note that, from lines~\ref{line:delta} to~\ref{line:L_approx}, $\matnormF{\tL_0-L_0} \leq \tdelta/(12d\matnormF{\id-\omega}^3)$.
 Also, if $\max_cm_c \leq M$, then from line~\ref{line:eigs} we have

-we will assume throughout the following that $M$ is an upper bound on the values $m_c$ returned by the integer program of line~\ref{line:integer_program}, i.e.\ that $\max_c\abs{m_c} \leq M < \infty$, an assumption that will be justified later.
+We will assume throughout the following that $M$ is an upper bound on the values $m_c$ returned by the integer program of line~\ref{line:integer_program}, i.e.\ that $\max_c\abs{m_c} \leq M < \infty$, an assumption that will be justified later.